 Click on Approval Details link in the middle column under Review and Approval.
 This will show you who conducted and approved for the Contract Manager in the 3rd box.
 The Purchaser approves the document twice.
 You are on the Document Approval Status Page.

-Click on Return to Document Management Link below the comment History box.
+Click on Return to Document Management Link below the Business Approvers box .
 This will return you to the Document Management Page.

 Click on the Electronic Signature Details Link – located in the middle column closer to the bottom of the page.